SkillRazr/is-number-ts/README.md

 ## Tests

-Jasmine is used here for the unit tests.
+Jasmine is used for the unit tests.
 ``` npm run test ```